justinmk/vim-sneak/README.md

 ### Overview

+    l  f  t  %  'm  }  ]m  ]]  M  L     /
+                                     ^
+                                     |
+                                   sneak

-Vim has a range of useful motions that cover general cases and special cases, but it's not always easy to move diagonally across several lines or horizontally across a long line.
-Vim's built-in `f` motion is restricted to the current line; and the built-in `/` search is not always appropriate for medium-distance motion (it also clutters your search history).
-Vim's built-in `H`, `M`, and `L` are great for bisecting a distance (you can even offset `H` and `L` with a count), but from there the cursor is potentially several lines and columns away from the precise target.
+Vim's built-in motions cover many special cases, but it's not always easy to move across several lines—or a long line—to an arbitrary position.
+The `f` motion is restricted to the current line, and the `/` search is [clunky](#faq) for medium-distance motion . `H`, `M`, and `L` are great for bisecting a distance, but from there the cursor is potentially several lines and columns away from the target.

 Sneak covers that distance in three keystrokes: